-Plan Year Deductible
+Policy Year Deductible

-The plan year deductible is specified in the table above.
-Other portions of this booklet will tell you when your receipt of benefits is subject to the plan year deductible.
-The plan year deductible is the amount you or your family must pay for medical expenses covered by the plan before your healthcare benefits begin.
+The policy year deductible is specified in the table above.
+Other portions of this booklet will tell you when your receipt of benefits is subject to the policy year deductible.
+The policy year deductible is the amount you or your family must pay for medical expenses covered by the plan before your healthcare benefits begin.

-- The individual plan year deductible must be satisfied on a per member per plan year basis, subject to the family plan year deductible maximum. - The family plan year deductible is an aggregate dollar amount.
-This means that all amounts applied toward the individual plan year deductible will count toward the family plan year deductible amount.
-Once the family plan year deductible is met, no further family members must satisfy the individual plan year deductible.
+- The individual policy year deductible must be satisfied on a per member per policy year basis, subject to the family policy year deductible maximum. - The family policy year deductible is an aggregate dollar amount.
+This means that all amounts applied toward the individual policy year deductible will count toward the family policy year deductible amount.
+Once the family policy year deductible is met, no further family members must satisfy the individual policy year deductible.

-The plan year deductibles for in-network and out-of-network providers apply independently of each other.
-This means that amounts applied towards the in-network plan year deductible do not count towards your out-of-network plan year deductible; nor do amounts applied towards your out-of-network plan year deductible count towards your in-network plan year deductible.
-Thus, if you receive care, services, or supplies during the course of the plan year from both in-network and out-of-network providers, it may be necessary for you to satisfy both the in-network and out-of-network plan year deductibles.
-In certain circumstances as and when required by Federal law, the cost-sharing amounts (deductibles, copayments and coinsurance) that you are required to pay for out-of-network services will apply to the in-network plan deductible.
+The policy year deductibles for in-network and out-of-network providers apply independently of each other.
+This means that amounts applied towards the in-network policy year deductible do not count towards your out-of-network policy year deductible; nor do amounts applied towards your out-of-network policy year deductible count towards your in-network policy year deductible.
+Thus, if you receive care, services, or supplies during the course of the policy year from both in-network and out-of-network providers, it may be necessary for you to satisfy both the in-network and out-of-network policy year deductibles.
+In certain circumstances as and when required by Federal law, the cost-sharing amounts (deductibles, copayments and coinsurance) that you are required to pay for out-of-network services will apply to the in-network policy year deductible.
 Those services include:

-- · Medical or Accident emergency
+- Medical or Accident emergency

 - Air Ambulance

-- · Certain Non-emergency services performed by out-of-network providers at certain in-network facilities
+- Certain Non-emergency services performed by out-of-network providers at certain in-network facilities